Francisco-hub-eng/Identify_Customer_Segments/README.md

 # Identify Customer Segments

-Find segments of the populaton that form the core customer base for a mail-order sales company.
+Find segments of the population that form the core customer base for a mail-order sales company.

 ## Results: